Uniqueness problem for accretive Schr\"{o}dinger operators with complex singular coefficients

 \section{Introduction}

 Let $\mathrm{H}$ be a complex Hilbert space with scalar product $(\cdot\,,\cdot)$.
 A linear operator $\mathrm{A}$ in the space $\mathrm{H}$ is called accretive \cite{Kato1995, Schm2012} if

 and maximal accretive if it has no nontrivial accretive extensions in the Hilbert space $\mathrm{H}$.
 An operator $\mathrm{A}$ is called $m$-accretive if the left complex half-plane belongs to the resolvent set $\rho(\mathrm{A})$ of $\mathrm{A}$.
-Such operators play an important role in the theory of semigroups because the condition that the strongly continuous operator semigroup $e^{-\mathrm{A}t}$, $t\geq 0$, is contractive is equivalent to the $m$-accretivity of the operator $\mathrm{A}$.
+Such operators play an important role in the theory of semigroups.
+The condition that the strongly continuous operator semigroup $e^{-\mathrm{A}t}$, $t\geq 0$, is contractive is equivalent to the $m$-accretivity of the operator $\mathrm{A}$.
+If, in addition, the operator is also sectorial, then this semigroup is holomorphic.
 The class of $m$-accretive operators is invariant with respect to the mapping $\mathrm{A} \mapsto \mathrm{A}^*$ \cite[Problem~V-3.31]{Kato1995}.

 It follows from Phillips' theorem \cite[Theorem~1.1.1]{Phl1957} that a maximal accretive operator is either $m$-accretive or nondensely defined and nonclosable.
 Therefore, every densely defined accretive operator has a closure.
 A densely defined operator $\mathrm{A}$ in $\mathrm{H}$ is symmetric (self-adjoint) if and only if the operators $i\mathrm{A}$ and $-i\mathrm{A}$ are accretive ($m$-accretive).
 Thus, the problem of the $m$-accretivity of a linear operator encompasses the problem of the self-adjointness of a symmetric operator.